jedstroke/jedstroke/README.md

 [Everything I Do Is For Joan](https://joan.onrender.com)

-Cluster of Atoms • Fullstack Developer • Poet • Metal Head • Scientist • Dynamist • Materialist
+Cluster of Atoms • Fullstack Developer • Poet • Metal Head • Scientist • Dynamist • Materialist (It's all that matters)

 ### I am open to:
 - Work oppurtunities (gigs, offers and more).